swift-nav/swift-toolbox/README.md

 ### Python 3.9 Standalone Build

 [python-build-standalone](https://github.com/indygreg/python-build-standalone) provides redistributable builds of Python for multiple enviroments.
 We use Python 3.9 (which requires PyInstaller 4.2).

-### Poetry

-Poetry is used to manage our Python environment: https://python-poetry.org/

 ## Design Philosophy